livecycle/preevy/README.md

 In case you find a security issue or have something you would like to discuss, refer to our [security policy](https://github.com/livecycle/preevy/blob/main/security.md).

+### Private environments

+Preevy can add an authentication layer to your provisioned environments.
+When you configure your service as [private](https://preevy.dev/recipes/private-services/) the Tunnel Server restricts access based on a pre-shared secret or a Livecycle login (SSO via Google/Microsoft/GitHub).

 ### Notice on preview environments exposure

 Services on provisioned environments are not exposed directly, but rather via a [tunnel](https://livecycle.io/blogs/preevy-proxy-service-2/) created by the tunneling server.